 A student on approved parental leave receives the base graduate assistant stipend from the Graduate School for one semester.
-Individual schools are expected to top off the base stipend to the level of the stipend stipulated in the student's offer letter and to pay for the student's USC student health insurance coverage and student health center fee.
+Individual schools are expected to top off the base stipend to the level of the stipend stipulated in the student's offer letter and to cover the cost of the student's USC student health insurance coverage and student health center fee.